nf-core/tools/README.md

 The `nf-core create` command comes with a number of options that allow you to customize the creation of a pipeline if you intend to not publish it as an nf-core pipeline.
 This can be done in two ways: by using interactive prompts, or by supplying a `template.yml` file using the `--template-yaml <file>` option.
-Both options allow you to specify a custom pipeline prefix, as well as selecting parts of the template to be excluded during pipeline creation.
+Both options allow you to specify a custom pipeline prefix to use instead of the common `nf-core`, as well as selecting parts of the template to be excluded during pipeline creation.
 The interactive prompts will guide you through the pipeline creation process.
 An example of a `template.yml` file is shown below.

 ```yaml